Neighborhoods of Milwaukee: Bronzeville

 Bronzeville is an African-American neighborhood that historically was situated between what is now the Harambee neighborhood and the North Division neighborhood.
 Specifically, Bronzeville was bordered by North Avenue to the north, 3rd Street to the east, State Street to the south, and 12th Street to the west.
 Developing and active roughly between 1900 and 1950, much of this former district was centered along Walnut Street (essentially halfway between State Street and North Avenue).
 It was split up by governmental condemnation and acquisition of land to construct Interstate 43 and other arterial road expansions.
 These changes displaced much of the community.
+Today, the Haymarket, Hillside, Halyard Park, and Triangle North neighborhoods make up what used to be Milwaukee's Bronzeville neighborhood.

 Today, there is a rebuilding and rebranding of the commercial area of nearby North Avenue and Dr Martin Luther King Jr Drive into "Bronzeville", including many new businesses.
 The Black Holocaust Museum, founded by James Cameron, who survived a lynching attempt in the South, closed in 2008.
 After operating online, it re-opened in 2022 in a newly renovated space at the Griot Building at 411 W. North Avenue.
 It is managed by the Dr. James Cameron Legacy Foundation.

 The name "Bronzeville" is not Milwaukee-specific, as in other cities, it was used here to refer to an area populated primarily by African Americans, referring to their many shades of brown and bronze skin tones.